radiantmediaplayer/rmp_flutter_webview/README.md

 ## Support notes

+- There is some specific WebView configuration for Android and iOS - see lines 35 and 46 of main.dart for comments
 - We support streaming to Flutter apps in MPEG-DASH, HLS (CMAF or MPEG-TS) or MP4/WebM progressive download
 - We support video advertisement with our rmp-vast open-source VAST manager (Google IMA SDK is NOT recommended)
 - We support Widevine DRM for Android apps and FairPlay DRM for iOS apps